rujealfon/react-playground/README.md

 # React Playground

 A modern React application built with TypeScript, Vite, TanStack Router, and Tailwind CSS.
-This playground demonstrates modern React patterns, components, and best practices.
+This playground demonstrates modern React patterns, components, and best practices using a **feature-based architecture**.

 ## Features